chef/chef-web-docs/content/style/procedures.md

 ### Don't use _should_

-Don't use the words "should", "could", and "would".
+Don't use the words _should_, _could_, and _would_.
 They create ambiguity and could cause confusion over whether you're making a recommendation or stating a requirement.
-If you write, "You should back up the server.", is that a requirement or a suggestion?
+If you write, "You should back up the server," is that a requirement or a suggestion?

 {{< recommend not >}}
 The config file should be opened.